CSU Police and How to Report a Crime

 - Include as much detail as possible.

-- If the crime you are reporting is an emergency, please call 911.
+- If the crime you are reporting is an emergency, please call or text 911.

-- Crimes reported anonymously to CSU police will be included in the Annual Fire and Safety Report as required by the Clery Act.
+- Crimes reported anonymously to CSU police will be included in the Annual Security and Fire Safety Report as required by the Clery Act.

 Confidentiality of Crime Reports